Code-Institute-Submissions/Mad-For-Books/README.md

 - A blog which discusses our favourite childrens books and what we are reading at that time would be beneficial to the site and would feed into our mission of promoting reading as a fun and rewarding activity for the children.

+## Testing

+PART TO BE COMPLETED

+# Validator Testing

+- No errors were returned when passing through the official [W3C Validator] (https://validator.w3.org/nu/?doc=https%3A%2F%2Fjimgardner0204.github.io%2FMad-For-Books%2F)

+- No errors were returned when passing through the official [Jigsaw Validator] (https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjimgardner0204.github.io%2FMad-For-Books%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+# Unfixed Bugs

+- TO BE COMPLETED

+## Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+- In the GitHub repository, navigate to the Settings tab
+- On the left hand taskbar, find the tab "pages"
+- Find the source section and select the drop down bar option "Deploy from a branch"
+- Save the branch and the page will refresh with the link to the live site

+The live link to the site can be found here - [Mad For Books Live Site] (https://jimgardner0204.github.io/Mad-For-Books/)

+## Credits

+Below I have listed and assigned the content used within the website

+# Content

+- The social media icons on the footer were taken from [Font Awesome] (https://fontawesome.com/)
+- The coding for the flex responsive design was learnt from Tania Rascia on [Codepen] (https://codepen.io/)

+# Media

+- - The image used on the homepage was taken from [Pixabay] (https://pixabay.com/)